-- your proposal addresses interdisciplinary research spanning two or more GCRF thematic areas, including at least one of the themes from the sub-set ‘Human Rights, Good Governance and Social Justice’.
-The proposal must ultimately benefit the economic development and welfare of developing countries (i.e. compliant with the ODA guidelines)
+- the proposed research addressed two or more GCRF thematic areas.
+The proposal had to ultimately benefit the economic development and welfare of developing countries (i.e. be compliant with the ODA guidelines)

-- your proposal falls within the remit of more than one of the UK academies
+- the proposal fell within the remit of the UK academies and was interdisciplinary

-- funds which can be used flexibly on activities directly relevant to the proposed research.
-Requests can include: Consumables, travel and subsistence, meetings and events, small pieces of equipment (no more than £10K), research assistant salary, training and skills development costs, contribution to the time of the applicant or co-applicant(s) and contribution to overheads.
+Funds could be used flexibly on activities directly relevant to the proposed research.
+Requests included: consumables, travel and subsistence, networking costs, small pieces of equipment, research assistant salary, training and skills development costs, contribution to the time of the applicant or co-applicant(s) and contribution to overheads.

 Find further guidance about the Global Challenge Research Fund.